mushakushi/game-development-reference/README.md

 ```bash
 git clean -df
 ```

+### Fixing Detached Head State
+A deatched head means that you have checkouted a specific commit instead of a branch, you will get a warning in the format `HEAD detached at <short-commit-hash>`.

+To save any changes you've made in this stage, follow these steps:
+1. Put your changes on a temporary, local branch using `git branch <temporary-branch>
+2. Checkout your desired branch (e.g. main) using `git checkout <target-branch>`

+If you want to instead discard your local changes, see the above section.

+Finally run `git merge <temporary-branch>` while on `<target-branch`.

 ### Exiting Vim Git Commit Editor
 On Windows, press `Esc` then type `:wq`; press `Enter`.